alephdata/memorious/docs/buildingcrawler.md

 * `name`: A unique slug, eg. "my_crawler", which you can pass to `memorious run` to start your crawler.
 * `description`: An optional description, will be shown when you run `list`.
 * `schedule`: one of `disabled`, `hourly`, `daily`, `weekly` or `monthly`. `disabled` by default.

+Optionally, the crawler can take the following configurations too:

+* `delay`: delay in seconds before queuing a task. `delay` can also be set individually for particular stages in [stage params](#stages)
+* `expire`: number of days the cached contents of a crawler are kept in the cache.
+This is the per crawler equivalent of ``MEMORIOUS_EXPIRE`` environment variable.
+* `stealthy`: turn stealth mode on or off.
+In stealth mode, Memorious uses a random User-Agent.
+It's set to `False` by default.

 ## The Pipeline